avcoder/comp2068-week06/01-mongdb2.md

 1. Under 'Background processes', look for Node.js Server-side JavaScript > select it > Click button "End Task"

 # Display table
+Prerequesites for today's class is you need a table to display data, and an add form.
+So just to review/backtrack a bit...

 1. Add some table html template code to your .ejs file
 1. Add a new column for Edit.
 You can make an anchor tag for now with the text 'Edit' or use an icon